dh-giang-vu/LO/GDD.md

 ### Sound and Music

 Sounds that give the player a sense of loneliness would work best with this game.
-These could include random sounds of wind, tree branches falling, and such.
-The music would be somber, almost quiet.
+The sound gives the errie ambience and each items have sound indicator such as generator working sound, or the sound when gaining sanity.

 ### Assets